moderntribe/square-one/docs/README.md

 * Babel - Backwards compatible next generation JavaScript Support
 * Linting - Code quality and Syntax enforcement

 These build tools provide several ways to package and bundle the front-end assets of the site.
 This includes Dev and Prod release bundles that optimize for each scenario.
+The Build tools also account for our components system, and will properly build and chunk for each component.

 #### BEM
 We use Block Element Modifier (BEM) CSS class conventions for clear semantics, modular reusable components, and flexibility.